WensiPeng/ClothCheck/brainStorming.md

 New outfit of the day:
 	X Date picker
 	  A search field to search item
-	 A section show all items
+	X A section show all items
-	 Filter and sort feature
+	X Filter and sort feature
-	 Click on items to add to outfit
+	X Click on items to add to outfit
-	 Click to remove items from outfit
+	X Click to remove items from outfit
 	 Add to wornTimes
 	 Add to woreDate

+More advanced features:
+	Add weather forecast for the day
+	Add tags to image

 Sidenotes:
 	use Standard,